Monsauce/Open-the-North/README.md

 2. Identify open data that we can extract and add to the repository

 ## Glossary
-* **Ecological data**: Data on the number or size of animals and plants and the associated data of the environment they live in
+* **ecological data**: Data on the number or size of animals and plants and the associated data of the environment they live in
 * **README file**: a document that introduces an open project to the public and any potential contributors
 * **repository**: a collection of documents related to your project, in which you create and save new code or content